Environmental Lead Laboratory Accreditation Program (ELLAP)

 The Environmental Lead Laboratory Accreditation Program (ELLAP) is an approved lead laboratory accreditation program under the Environmental Protection Agency's (EPA) National Lead Laboratory Accreditation Program (NLLAP).

 What Should Laboratories Applying for ELLAP Know?

 AIHA-LAP, LLC has a Memorandum of Agreement (MOA) with the Environmental Protection Agency (EPA), which recognizes AIHA-LAP as an approved laboratory accrediting organization working in cooperation with the EPA National Lead Laboratory Accreditation Program (NLLAP).
-Laboratories which are accredited by AIHA-LAP for the analysis of lead in the matrices of paint chips, dust and soil will be recognized by the NLLAP as being capable of performing adequate analysis for lead in the matrix or matrices for which it has been accredited.
+Laboratories that are accredited by AIHA-LAP for the analysis of lead in the matrices of paint chips, dust, and soil will be recognized by the NLLAP as being capable of performing adequate analysis for lead in the matrix or matrices for which it has been accredited.
 In addition, accreditation as part of the AIHA program may include lead in air or composited wipes as additional matrices.
 To obtain copies of either the NLLAP Laboratory Quality Requirements or the NLLAP approved listing of laboratories, please call the Lead Information Center at (800) 424 - LEAD.
 If you have not already done so, your laboratory should be enrolled in the appropriate proficiency testing program.